Merkel ally attacks left's plan to poll members over tie-up

 “We are not a bunch of rabbits, running round a field because we are too scared to form a government.”

-A new government must emerge within the next two months, he said, or Germany risked making itself look ridiculous.
+Germany should aim for a new coalition within the next two months, he said, otherwise it risked making itself look ridiculous in the eyes of the world.

 Merkel’s Christian Democrats emerged as the dominant party from Sunday’s election but her party fell short of a majority, winning 311 seats in the 630-seat parliament while the SPD took 192.
 The Greens got 63 seats and the radical Left party have 64.

-Her conservatives need a new coalition partner and would prefer a grand coalition with the SPD, a reprisal of the right-center alliance that Merkel led from 2005 to 2009.
-Alternatively she could look to the Greens.
+Her conservatives need a new coalition partner and would prefer a grand coalition with the SPD, a reprisal of the right-center alliance she led from 2005 to 2009.
+But SPD leaders and party members fear a loss of identity.

-“We must consider together whether the CDU and SPD can create a stable foundation for the next four years.
-We will enter the talks with our election program, and with a clear mandate from the electorate,” he said.
+Exploratory talks with Merkel and her conservatives could start on Monday or next week.
+Based on past experience full-fledged talks would take up to two months.

-The Greens on Saturday also said they would be open to holding exploratory talks with Merkel’s conservatives, as well as with the SPD and the Left party.
+According to the decision on Friday, all 472,000 SPD members would be given the chance to vote on any decision to form a grand coalition in mid-November, before the annual SPD party congress in Leipzig set for November 14-16.

-An opinion poll on Friday showed two-thirds of SPD members oppose a grand coalition because they fear the party could wither further in Merkel’s shadow.
+An opinion poll on Friday showed two-thirds of SPD members oppose a grand coalition because they fear the party could wither further in the shadow of the popular chancellor.

 The right-left coalition would nevertheless be the most popular constellation in Germany, the poll also found.
 More than half of Germans said they would welcome a grand coalition.